 |Supported Systems |

-1 For Apple Laptops newer then 2014 should be compatible with the school network.
+1 Apple Laptops newer then 2014 should be compatible with the school network.

 2 Apple iPads should be a minimum size of a 32GB and have a strong case that protects the iPad from damage and a keyboard.

-Students are expected to have the Microsoft Office suite of programs.
-This is freely available to all Education Queensland students for PCs and Macs by following the instructions.
 The devices will also need to have an antivirus software installed and for it to be kept updated.
-Students are also expected to have an internet browsing program such as Internet Explorer or Safari.
+Students are also expected to have an internet browsing program such as Microsoft Edge, Google Chrome, or Mozilla Firefox.